alijanmirzayev/BlogApp_ReactNative/README.md

-# This is Notes Application with React Native
+# This is Blog Application with React Native
 In this project you can (add, delete, edit, search, delete post).
 I did component interaction, navigation and react native concepts by building this Blog app.

 Packages used: